nayaksofia/ang-crud-operation/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Important To Remember
+### To connect the server
+- first open `mySql workbench`
+- Then go to the path of created `server.js` where it present
+- Write `cmd`
+- It will open command prompt
+- Write `node server.js` there.
+- It will connect the `MySQL` database successfully

 ## Output Of My Project:

 ### View Product: